Soft-Biophysics-Group/frusa_lattice_mc/README.md

 - Someday: make a more elegant iteration solution to loop through the \_sites and \_full arrays of the state struct
+- Maybe: change the "initialize_state" functions into full-blown constructors?

 # `frusa_mc`